 The title of entrepreneur is often misunderstood.
 Although the majority of the world wants to believe that owning a business or working on an idea means you are an entrepreneur, the reality is that entrepreneurship is so much more than just these two things.
 It is about the ability to innovate by helping society progress.

 That title could take a decade to be earned by those who follow through to the very end and see their change come to life.
 But every one of them started with a simple idea.
-For those who aspire to become real entrepreneurs, the path to go from idea to entrepreneurship is one that requires a bit of self-analysis and self-awareness.
-Because not all ideas are worth pursuing, and not all individuals are ready to take on the next big idea.
+For those who aspire to become real entrepreneurs, the path from idea to entrepreneurship is one that requires a bit of self-analysis and self-awareness.
+Not all ideas are worth pursuing, and not all individuals are ready to take on the task of innovation.

 Everybody wants money.
-But many fail to realize that money is the extension of your skills, so the most important aspect of learning to make money starts by identifying what skillful attributes you possess.
-Make a list of your talents.
-Then add a small star to each talent that you seem to excel at, even compared to your peers.
+But many fail to realize that money is an extension of your skills, so the most important aspect of learning to make money starts by identifying what skillful attributes you possess.
+Make a list of your talents, then add a small star next to each talent that you seem to excel at, even when just compared to your peers.

-Continue fostering such aptitudes until you eventually convert more of your skills into useable abilities for your business.
+Continue fostering such aptitudes until you eventually convert more of your skills into usable abilities for your business.

 Confidence is a byproduct of repetition.
 The more you practice doing something, the more confident you become in the process needed to see it to the end.
-Starting a business requires confidence, thus most individuals who have zero sureness in the process fail to get started because it is an unknown realm.
-That is why it is important to have self-assurance in your expressed skills.
+Starting a business requires this confidence, thus most individuals who have zero trust in the process fail to get started because it is an unknown realm.

-There is a level of confidence needed in the process, and when it is not existent, self-assurance in your control is the next best thing; it is needed for the vision to turn into execution.
+When the level of confidence needed for the process is non-existent, self-assurance in your control and skills is the next best thing; it is needed for the vision to turn into execution.
 You have to believe in the idea, the process and the ability within yourself to bring your business project to life.
-Without confidence, belief doesn’t exist; and without belief, the chances of giving up are high.
+Without confidence and self-assurance, belief doesn’t exist; and without belief, the chances of giving up are high.